 Griffin Hospital offers support groups for anyone experiencing the loss of a loved one.
 The meetings provide grief education and support to ease the pain of loss as well as encourage healing and growth.
 Meetings are facilitated by a member of the Spiritual Care department.
 Due to limited capacity, registration is required.
-To learn more or to register, contact Spiritual Care at 203-732-1100 or 203-732-1132.

 The death of a loved one, friend or family member often puts us in touch with our own thoughts and feelings about mortality.
 All of a sudden we realize how quickly life can end.
 It is normal to feel out-of-control, and overwhelmed.
 Realize that you are grieving.